 SS #2: Increase in Household Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Average amount of savings/escrow of households affected by this policy in dollars (increase).
-2 households in 2011 4 households in 2012 5 households in 2013 Average amount of annual savings/escrow \$997.10 5 households in 2014 savings an average of \$1,650 per month.
-No, the economy has precluded most from reaching their personal savings goals.
+5 households in 2015.
+Average amount of annual savings/escrow \$1,500.
+5 households met their \$1500 savings match goals in 2015.
+Yes.